 Delivery Time: Students should plan ahead to account for delivery times.
-Please allow minimum of ten days for receipt of requested materials from Olson Library.
+Please allow a minimum of ten days for receipt of requested materials from Olson Library.

 Interlibrary Loan of Items NOT Owned by NMU

 Periodical articles will be interlibrary loaned as needed.
 Olson Library will seek the most time and cost efficient method for securing periodical articles.
 Article copies will be sent directly to students and do not need to be returned.
 All interlibrary loan (ILL) subsidies provided to NMU students apply.
-Students may request interlibrary loan by Internet from the interlibrary loan form or through .
+Students may request an interlibrary loan by Internet from the interlibrary loan form or through .

 When submitting ILL requests, students must indicate on the form that they are distance students by entering